PerfectlySoft/PerfectDocs/guide/mustache.md

 	)
 ```

-Then please import the Mustache Module in your source code before using:
+Then import the Mustache Module in your source code before using:

 ``` swift
 import PerfectMustache